cracked tooth

 For small cracks, composite bonding restores structure and prevents further cracking.
 It’s quick, painless, and ideal for surface fractures.

 If the crack reaches the pulp (nerve chamber), it can cause severe pain or infection.
-A root canal removes damaged pulp and prevents tooth loss.
+A Root Canal Treatment removes damaged pulp and prevents tooth loss.
 Afterward, a crown is placed for full protection.

 Final Thoughts